ahmedsaad123456/SSIS_DataIntegration/README.md

 - **Problem**: Read data from an attendance device and transform it into a target table with a descriptive state for each record.
 - **Solution Approach**: Use SSIS to process data from the `Attendance_Device` source table and transform it into the `Employee_Attendance_Details` target table.
 - **Steps**:
+-
+  1- "GET LAST EXTRACT DATE" : here we select max "Date" from table "Employee_Attendance_Details" to use Incremental Load

+2- in the "Data Flow Task" : load from table "Attendance_Device" to target table "Employee_Attendance_Details"
   --------------- in the "Data Flow Task" in details -----------------

       1- "EmployeeAttendance_in Source" (to get Time_in): we select 'Employee_id' , date and 'min time ' of the check in for each employee in different date , and we select 'Finger_Print_TS' to